I am not a current graduate student, but I am an alumnus or alumna of the university. May I participate as an auditor?

 Can I just register on my own, using the regular course number and selecting “audit” as a grade option?

 No. By registering for a standard course number, you are agreeing to take the class at the full tuition rate.
 The current graduate student tuition (as of fall 2013) is $1,440.00 per credit hour.
 Language courses run from 3 to 5 credit hours per semester.
 Only by registering through the College of Arts & Sciences dean’s office can you secure the discounted tuition rate.

 I want to use this class to fulfill my Tool of Research requirement.
 If my advisor agrees, may I do this?

 No. By specific arrangement with the Department of World Languages and Cultures (WLC) and the Office of the University Registrar, these audits cannot be used as a substitute for a Tool of Research examination.
 For some languages, most frequently French, there may be discounted classes offered, usually in summer, which can be taken to satisfy a Tool of Research.
 Look for FREN-020 or SPAN-050 in the schedule of classes, or check with WLC or with the College’s dean’s office for more information.

 Do I need to buy the textbooks for my class?

 The terms of your participation in the class are made by agreement between you and your professor.
 In most cases, you will need to purchase the textbook or other materials in order to take part in classes.
-Because your audit registration cannot be confirmed until the second week of the semester, auditors are strongly encouraged to pay particular attention to textbook return policies at the Campus Store and to avoid marking or damaging texts until registration is confirmed.
+Auditors are strongly encouraged to pay particular attention to textbook return policies at the Campus Store and to avoid marking or damaging texts until registration is confirmed.
 The bookstore and the university take no responsibility for texts that cannot be returned in the event your audit is denied or canceled.